luckylittle/ansible-role-zero-footprint-ruT-seedbox/README.md

 <p align="center">

 Configures vanilla RHEL8/9 (or CentOS 9) system to be lightweight and bulletproof seedbox running [rTorrent](https://github.com/rakshasa/rtorrent) and [ruTorrent](https://github.com/Novik/ruTorrent).
 It aims to be secure (SELinux, firewalld, SSL/TLS, [Fail2Ban](https://github.com/fail2ban/fail2ban) enabled) and creates absolutely no logs (a.k.a "zero footprint)".
-It also provides modern autodownloading capabilities with [Autobrr](https://github.com/autobrr/autobrr).
+It also provides modern autodownloading capabilities with [Autobrr](https://github.com/autobrr/autobrr) and optional [cross-seed](https://github.com/cross-seed/cross-seed)ing.
 Missing logs will make troubleshooting difficult, but ephemeral journal should be sufficient.
 Security and simplicity was priroitised over anything else.
 PRs are most welcome!

 </p>